What is an On Off Controller?

 Sometimes, the control element has only two positions either it is fully closed or fully open.
 This control element does not operate at any intermediate position, i.e. partly open or partly closed position.
-The control system made for controlling such elements is known as on off control theory.
-In this control system, when process variable changes and crosses certain preset level, the output valve of the system is suddenly fully opened and gives 100 % output.
+The control system made for controlling such elements is known as the on-off control theory.
+In this control system, when process variable changes and crosses a certain preset level, the output value of the system is suddenly fully opened and gives 100 % output.

 As there is no output, the process variable again starts changing in its normal direction.
 When it crosses the preset level, the output valve of the system is again fully open to give 100% output.
 This cycle of closing and opening of the output valve continues until the said on-off control system is in operation.

-A very common example of on-off control theory is fan controlling scheme of transformer cooling system.
+A very common example of on-off control theory is a fan controlling scheme of the transformer cooling system.
 When transformer runs with such a load, the temperature of the electrical power transformer rises beyond the preset value at which the cooling fans start rotating with their full capacity.

 As the cooling fans run, the forced air (output of the cooling system) decreases the temperature of the transformer.
 When the temperature (process variable) comes down below a preset value, the control switch of fans trip and fans stop supplying forced air to the transformer.

 After that, as there is no cooling effect of fans, the temperature of the transformer again starts rising due to load.
 Again when during rising, the temperature crosses the preset value, the fans again start rotating to cool down the transformer.

 Say at time T O the temperature of the transformer starts rising.
-The measuring instrument of the temperature does not response instantly, as it requires some time delay for heating up and expansion of mercury in temperature sensor bulb say from instant T1 the pointer of the temperature indicator starts rising.
+The measuring instrument of the temperature does not respond instantly, as it requires some time delay for heating up and expansion of mercury in temperature sensor bulb say from instant T1 the pointer of the temperature indicator starts rising.